-We also use an open-source data set that represents a Facebook social network to substitute for a real-life corporate interaction network [13].
+We also use an open-source data set that represents a Facebook social network to substitute for a real-life corporate interaction network [11].
 This network contains 4069 nodes representing members of a social network and their corresponding edges representing Facebook friendship.
 We sample from the interactions for each existing edge for each day in an infectious period which we set to 30 days in this experiment.

-Fig. 1: An illustration of an example set of nodes, where $node_2$ is infected and $node_1$ and $node_3$ are susceptible.
-Their interactions are represented by $c{i,j}$ where i,j represent the starting and end node respectively.
-The direction of the arrow indicates the direction of interaction.
+Fig. 1: An illustration of an example set of nodes with their interactions $c{i,j}$ where i, j represent the starting and end node respectively